Welcome

 Learning Outcomes

-After reading this article, you will be able to identify when and why pension scheme death benefits pass outside a deceased’s estate, explain the legal and tax consequences, and apply the relevant rules to SQE1-style scenarios.
-You will understand the role of trustee discretion, the effect of nominations, and the inheritance tax treatment of pension benefits, including key distinctions based on age at death and recent case law.
+This article explains when and why pension scheme death benefits pass outside a deceased’s estate, the legal and tax consequences, and the application of the relevant rules to SQE1-style scenarios.
+It discusses the role of trustee discretion, the effect of nominations, and the inheritance tax treatment of pension benefits, highlighting key distinctions based on age at death and recent case law.
+It also outlines the differences between trust- and contract-based pension arrangements for succession and tax purposes, identifies when scheme rules require payment to the estate, examines the impact of pre-death transfers or omissions on IHT, and details the current income tax regime for death benefits, including the age 75 distinction and the operation of the Lump Sum and Death Benefit Allowance.

 SQE1 Syllabus

-For SQE1, you are required to understand how pension scheme benefits may pass outside the estate and the implications for estate administration and inheritance tax.
-In your revision, focus on:
+For SQE1, you are required to understand how pension scheme benefits may pass outside the estate and the implications for estate administration and inheritance tax, with a focus on the following syllabus points:

 • The distinction between estate and non-estate assets for succession and tax purposes